tethysplatform/tethys/docs/installation.rst

 1. Install the ``tethys-platform`` Conda Package
 ------------------------------------------------

 a.
-To install the ``tethys-platform`` into a new conda environment then run the following commands:
+To install ``tethys-platform`` into a new conda environment then run the following commands:

 .. code-block:: bash